Conciliation Agreement Update

 -

-Ashley Bachelder (Metro Human Relations Commission): Ashley has a background in public health, community-based research and teaching.
-She has worked in academia, nonprofit and government, and has varied experiences in health and healthcare, affordable housing and tenant advocacy, and public policy in general.
+Ashley Bachelder (Metro Human Relations Commission) is the Policy Director at the Metro Human Relations Commission, and has a background in public health, community-based research and teaching.
+She has worked in academia, nonprofit and government, and has varied experiences in health and healthcare, affordable housing and tenant advocacy, and public policy.

 -